The Pratt School of Engineering is located on Duke's West Campus.

 The Fitzpatrick Center

-The Fitzpatrick Center for Interdisciplinary Engineering, Medicine and Applied Sciences (FCIEMAS) is designed to position the Pratt School and its partners to make major advancements in the fields of bioengineering, photonics, materials science and environmental engineering.
-The facility supports specialized initiatives that drive interdisciplinary activities, and encourage the creative interactions essential for making significant progress in these fields.
-Students working in the Fitzpatrick Center learn first hand that major advances occur at the boundaries between disciplines.
+The unique design of the Fitzpatrick Center for Interdisciplinary Engineering, Medicine and Applied Sciences (FCIEMAS) allows the Pratt School of Engineering and its partners to make major advancements in the fields of bioengineering, photonics, materials science and environmental engineering.

-Hudson Hall is home to all four departments in the Pratt School of Engineering: biomedical engineering, civil and environmental engineering, electrical and computer engineering, mechanical engineering and materials science.
-In addition, Hudson is home to some of the school's laboratories, offices, and classrooms.
-It is also the home office for the Center for the Environmental Implications of NanoTechnology (CEINT) and the Gendell Center for Energy and the Environment.
+The building is also home to three departments in the Pratt School of Engineering: Civil and Environmental Engineering; Electrical and Computer Engineering, and Mechanical Engineering and Materials Science, and to the Center for the Environmental Implications of NanoTechnology (CEINT) and the Gendell Center for Energy and the Environment.

 Teer Engineering Building

-The Nello L. Teer Building opened in 1984, and housed the Vesic Library for Engineering, Mathematics and Physics until 2008.
-Separated from Hudson Hall by an azalea-filled courtyard and a walkway, Teer serves as the administrative seat of the Dean's Office, which includes our Undergraduate Student Services Center, the school's Development Office, Communications, Finance & Operations, the Pratt Information Technology Help Desk, two auditoriums and multiple hands-on teaching laboratories.
+The Nello L. Teer Building opened in 1984.
+Until 2008, it housed the Vesic Library for Engineering, Mathematics and Physics.
+Separated from Hudson Hall by an azalea-filled courtyard and a walkway, Teer serves as a meeting place for students and the headquarters of Pratt school administration.
+The building houses the offices of the Vinik Dean of Engineering, our Undergraduate Student Services Center, the Pratt IT Help Desk and meeting rooms.
+The building also features a student lounge with work tables and living-room style furniture, two auditorium-style lecture halls, a 50-seat classroom, and teaching laboratories.

 The Shared Materials Instrumentation Facility (SMIF) provides researchers with high quality and cost-effective access to advanced materials characterization and fabrication capabilities.
-The facility is operated as a multidisciplinary shared use resource, and is available to Duke University researchers from the various schools and departments as well as to external users from other universities, government laboratories, and industry.
+The facility is operated as a multidisciplinary shared-use resource available to Duke researchers across schools and departments as well as to external users from other universities, government laboratories, and industry.
 SMIF is an official Duke University recharge center open to all trained students, staff, and faculty, and is used for both research and educational purposes.

 The facility is located on the first floor of The Fitzpatrick Center and includes class 1000 and class 100 clean room space and various characterization labs for electron microscopy, atomic force microscopy, optical characterization equipment and X-ray analysis equipment.